Wednesday, May 31, 2023

 Who Is Not Covered By The OHS Act?

-Self-employed persons; Farms which employ only immediate members of the farmer’s family; Working conditions for which other Federal agencies, operating under the authority of other Federal laws, regulate worker safety.
-This category includes most working conditions in mining, nuclear energy and nuclear weapons manufacture, and many aspects of the transportation industries; and Employees of state and local governments, unless they are in one of the states operating an OSHA-approved state plan.
+Self-employed persons; Farms that employ only immediate members of the farmer’s family; Working conditions for which other Federal agencies, operating under the authority of other Federal laws, regulate worker safety.
+This category includes most working conditions in mining, nuclear energy, and nuclear weapons manufacture, many aspects of the transportation industries; and Employees of state and local governments, unless they are in one of the states operating an OSHA-approved state plan.

 Download a copy of the Occupational Health and Safety Act here